wyy-47/DayCountWidget_Garmin/README.md

 5. Find a way to update teh glance once a day?

 ## Acknowledgement
-The icon is from .
+The icon is from <a href="https://www.flaticon.com/free-icons/emotion" title="emotion icons">Emotion icons created by Baianat - Flaticon</a>.
 Some sample codes from the API package was modified and used.